-As we saw in the first part of this article, humans are very creative when it comes to creating unusual sport activities.
+As we saw in the first part of “20 Unusual Sports That You Must Know“, humans are very creative when it comes to creating unusual sport activities.
 We do not surprise you by telling you that the next 10 sports are all as interesting as the first ones!
 In what kinds of madness did our inventors went this time?
 Time to discover it:

 1. Sepak takraw